Honolulu Water Quality at a Glance

 The Honolulu Board of Water Supply (BWS) manages a comprehensive water system serving approximately 1 million residents across the island of Oahu.
 Established in 1929 as a semi-autonomous agency, the BWS operates an extensive network of wells, pumping stations, reservoirs, and water treatment facilities, delivering roughly 145 million gallons of water daily to Hawaii’s most populous island.

 Honolulu derives almost all of its drinking water from groundwater sources, with the majority coming from underground aquifers that are naturally filtered through the island’s volcanic rock formations.
-The system includes over 2,100 miles of pipelines and more than 170 potable water sources, primarily deep wells that tap into Oahu’s extensive basal aquifer system.
+The system includes over 2,100 miles of pipelines and manages more than 194 wells and groundwater sources, primarily deep wells that tap into Oahu’s extensive basal aquifer system.
 The BWS has implemented significant sustainability measures to protect this precious resource, focusing on watershed protection, advanced water treatment, and conservation initiatives.
-The utility meets or exceeds all federal and state drinking water standards, providing safe, dependable water service while addressing challenges including infrastructure maintenance, saltwater intrusion prevention, and emerging contaminant monitoring.
+The utility meets or exceeds all federal and state drinking water standards, providing safe, dependable water service while addressing challenges including infrastructure maintenance, saltwater intrusion prevention, and emerging contaminant monitoring including PFAS detection at multiple well systems.

 Honolulu Water Quality: Current Status (2024-2025)